What is an ERISA Bond?

 Is an ERISA Bond the same as Fiduciary Liability Insurance?

 An ERISA Bond is not the same thing as a Fiduciary Liability Insurance.
 The ERISA bond required under ERISA explicitly insures a plan against losses due to theft or misrepresentation by persons who handle plan funds or real property.
 Fiduciary liability insurance, on the other hand,

 On the other hand, fiduciary liability insurance insures fiduciaries.
 Also, in some cases, it insures the plan against losses due to a violation of fiduciary duties.
 Fiduciary liability insurance covers various plan fiduciaries, but it is not required and does not meet the bonding requirements of ERISA.

 Who needs to get an ERISA Bond?

 Section 412 of ERISA indicates that persons who “receive, handle, disburse, or otherwise exercise custody or control of plan funds or property” are required to be bonded.

 The bonding requirement is not limited to plan fiduciaries, plan trustees, employees of the plan, and employees of the plan sponsors.
 The ERISA bond covers other persons, such as plan service providers, whose responsibilities include having access to plan funds or being authorized to make decisions that can enable potential risks of loss through fraudulent or dishonest actions.

-ERISA’s bonding requirements mostly cover natural persons or person who “handles” the funds.
+ERISA’s bonding requirements mostly cover natural persons or persons who “handle” the funds.